 Badass Cape: Marquez's art literally makes his cloak look like it is made out of some smoke.

 Horror Hunger: Averted.
 When Cloak consumes people with his cloak, it does not have any of the ill effects that the 616 version has.
 Although it seems that he can't have people in there for prolonged periods of time as he immediately releases captives as soon as they are subdued by him.

-Parental Abandonment: His parents along with Dagger's left them while they were left to Roxxon to be experimented on.
+Parental Abandonment: His parents, along with Dagger's, left while they were left to Roxxon to be experimented on.
 Cloak and Dagger think that their parents were paid off by Roxxon to experiment on them.
-The truth is that Roxxon had their deaths look like an accident and made it look like their bodies were accidentally cremated.
+The truth is that Roxxon had their deaths look like an accident before making it look like their bodies were accidentally cremated.

 Power of the Void: Has the power to restrict combatants in his "cloak" which is really excess dark matter.

 You Can't Go Home Again: Both he and Dagger were made orphans the moment they were set to be experimented on.
 They are both lonely and can only trust each other.
 He is dealing with it better than Dagger.